mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 A year later, the business was generating $45k/month in revenue, but my website still looked like a college student's hobby project.
 It was time for that professional redesign I'd promised myself.

-There were only three pages I cared about, so I expected the redesign would be straightforward.
+There were only three pages I cared about, so I expected the redesign to be straightforward.
 Maybe a few months and $15k.

 Here's how the site looked after the redesign: